cantinilab/HuMMuS/README.md

 ## Installation

-HuMMuS is for now ready only in R but it requires some python dependencies (hummuspy).
+HuMMuS is for now ready only in R but requires some python dependencies (hummuspy).

-### Python HuMMuS depencency : hummuspy
+#### HuMMuS python depency
 Python package hummuspy should preferably be installed using pip (from the terminal in your conda environment for e.g)
 ```r
 pip install hummuspy